rhel-labs/instruqt/selinux-containers/02-inspect/assignment.md

 ls: cannot open directory '.': Permission denied
 </pre>

-In 'Pane 0' of the lab interface, query the SELinux policy to search for allow enforcement rules applied to access */home* directory
+In the `Terminal 1` tab of the lab interface, query the SELinux policy to search for allow enforcement rules applied to access */home* directory

 ```bash
 sesearch -A -s container_t -t home_root_t -c dir -p read
 ```

 The search returns NO results.
 Since, there is no allow rule for container_t type to get read access to the */home* directory, access is blocked by SELinux.

-In 'Pane 1' tab of the lab interface, check the container's access to the */var/spool/* directory
+In the `Terminal 2` tab of the lab interface, check the container's access to the */var/spool/* directory

 ```bash
 cd /var/spool/; ls